d-wasserman/arc-sampling-and-scoring/README.md

 # Distribution Summary
-A set of ArcGIS tools that use Numpy and Pandas to help with different data analysis tasks such as standarizing data and creating group IDs.
+A set of ArcGIS tools that use Numpy and Pandas to help with different data analysis tasks such as standardizing data and creating group IDs.
 The documentation for each tool in the scripts folder and toolbox will be placed in the read me in the section below.
 # ArcNumerical TBX
 # StandarizeFields Summary
 This 10.4 ArcGIS scripting tool is designed to take selected fields and create an added field with a Z score for each one of the selected fields.
 # Usage
-The goal of this script is to add new fields with standarized Z Scores for every field selected.
+The goal of this script is to add new fields with standardized Z Scores for every field selected.
 The Z Scores are based on the values of each column, so they will change depending on the extent of the current data set.
 ![alt tag](https://github.com/Holisticnature/ArcNumerical-Tools/blob/master/Help/Test.jpg?raw=true)

 # Parameters